maarten-pennings/6502/README.md

 ![NOP takes 2 cycles](NOP.png)

-At some moment in time address, let's say, 0x8000 is read.
+At some moment in time, the address (just picking one) 0x8000 is read.
-Let's call this tick 0.
+Let's call the tick at that moment tick 0.
 The 6502 finds a NOP.
-Executing NOP takes tick 0 and 1.
+Executing that NOP takes tick 0 and 1.
 On clock tick 2 address 0x8001 is read, and the 6502 finds again a NOP.
 Executing the second NOP takes tick 2 and 3.
 And so on.